Weak Gravity Conjecture of Charged-Rotating-AdS Black Hole Surrounded by Quintessence and String Cloud: Kerr-Newman-AdS black hole with quintessence and cloud of strings

-In this section, we will do exactly same as previous two sections, except that in this section we will add another term, ie cloud of strings to Kerr–Newman–AdS black hole surrounded by quintessence.
-Therefore, the metric for Kerr–Newman–AdS black hole with quintessence and cloud of strings is expressed in the following form\cite{54},
+In this section, we will do the same as the previous two sections, except that in this section, we will add another term, i.e., the cloud of strings, to the Kerr-Newman-AdS black hole surrounded by quintessence.
+Therefore, the metric for Kerr-Newman-AdS black hole with quintessence and cloud of strings is expressed in the following form \cite{54},

 where